Safe Diagnostic Ultrasound Center in Chicago

 Ultrasound of the carotid arterial system checks for fat building up in, and the narrowing of, the carotid arteries (stenosis).
 It is a noninvasive method that identifies blockages of blood flow in the neck arteries, which may lead to stroke.
 The test lasts for less than 30 minutes.

 The risk factors for carotid artery disease are similar to those for other types of heart disease.

 - Hypertension (high blood pressure) — the most important treatable risk factor for stroke

 - Family history of atherosclerosis, either coronary artery disease or carotid artery disease

-Abdominal ultrasound is a useful way of examining internal organs, including the stomach, liver, gallbladder, spleen, pancreas, kidneys, and bladder.
-This can help to diagnose a variety of conditions and help a physician determine the source of pain and abdominal problems such as enlargement of an abdominal organ, stones in the gall bladder or kidneys, or an inflamed appendix.
+An abdominal ultrasound examines the internal organs, such as the stomach, liver, gallbladder, spleen, pancreas, kidneys, and bladder.
+This can diagnose a variety of conditions and determine the source of pain and abdominal problems.
+(See more information above.)